5 Questions Ahead Of The Pence-Harris Vice Presidential Debate

 "My message to the Democratic nominee for vice president: congratulations.
 I'll see you in Salt Lake City," Pence said after Harris was selected as Biden's running mate.

-Harris responded wryly and with a wide smile in an interview with ABC, simply saying, "Oh good.
+Harris responded wryly and with a wide smile in an interview with ABC, simply saying: "Oh good.
 Me, too.
 Oh, I'm looking forward to seeing him.
 Absolutely."

 Well, game on.
 Here are five questions ahead of Wednesday night's debate: